captainzero93/simple-snake-python-pygme/README.md

 ## Installation & Setup
 ### Step 1: Create Virtual Environment / Clone repo

-Download and extract this repo, open CMD from the extracted folder.
+Download and extract this repo, Install Python 11 - ensire you check 'Add to path in the installer.
+Open CMD from the extracted folder;

 ```bash
 python -m venv snake_venv